 5. There were other bands on his résumé before AC/DC.
 An early gig was with the Valentines in the late 1960s.
-Scott shared lead vocal duties with Vince Lovegrove, and anyone who thinks of Bon Scott exclusively as a screamer will be a little surprised by the Valentines’ poppy, bubble-gummy sound.
-This really is Bon Scott singing “Every Day I Have to Cry”…
+Scott shared lead vocal duties with Vince Lovegrove, and anyone who thinks of Scott exclusively as a screamer will be a little surprised by the Valentines' pop bubble-gum sound.
+This really is Bon Scott singing "Every Day I Have to Cry."

 6. Scott stayed with the Valentines for four years, but he might have been wishing to exercise his vocal chords a little harder: his idol was Little Richard, and he dreamed of singing like the legendary shouter.

 7. In between bands, Scott worked at odd jobs.
 At various times, he was a postman, bartender and truck packer.
 He scraped barnacles from the bottoms of boats.
-He even worked at a fertilizer plant loading trucks with… er… “natural” fertilizers.
+He even worked at a fertilizer plant loading trucks with "natural" fertilizers.

 8. After the Valentines disbanded in 1970, Scott's next band was prog-rock outfit Fraternity.
 His vocals were getting edgier, but they were still much smoother than the sound he'd perfect with AC/DC.
 And Scott was more than just a vocalist: Don't miss his awesome work on the recorder in "Seasons of Change."

-10. When Malcolm and Angus Young needed a new singer for their band AC/DC, Scott wasn’t necessarily the obvious choice.
-He was 28 years old – 7 years older than Malcolm, and 9 years older than Angus – and the brothers figured he was too old to rock.
+10. When Malcolm and Angus Young needed a new singer for their band AC/DC, Scott wasn't necessarily the obvious choice.
+He was 28 – seven years older than Malcolm, and nine years older than Angus – and the brothers figured he was too old to rock.
 Scott returned the insult, wondering if the inexperienced musicians were even able to rock.
 It was the beginning of a beautiful friendship: After trading barbs and one jam session, AC/DC named Scott their new singer.

-12. AC/DC’s 1976 album Dirty Deeds Done Dirt Cheap was the first to bring them acclaim outside Australia – the title track hit No. 47 on the U.K. singles chart.
-But stateside fans would be excused if they’re a little confused about the 1976 drop date, since it wasn’t released in the U.S. until 1981 – a year after Scott died, and months after AC/DC had already charted an album with their new lead singer.
+12. AC/DC's 1976 album Dirty Deeds Done Dirt Cheap was the first to bring them acclaim outside Australia – the title track hit No. 47 on the UK singles chart.
+But American fans would be excused if they're a little confused about the 1976 drop date, since it wasn't released in the United States until 1981 – a year after Scott died, and months after AC/DC had already charted an album with their new lead singer.

-13. For most U.S. music fans, 1979’s Highway to Hell was their first taste of Australia’s biggest metal band.
-It was their first album to chart here, peaking at No. 17 – and it was the last album Bon Scott would record with AC/DC before his death.
+13. For most US music fans, 1979's Highway to Hell was their first taste of Australia's biggest metal band.
+It was their first album to chart in the States, peaking at No. 17 – and it was the last album Bon Scott would record with AC/DC before his death.

-14. On Feb.
-19, 1980, Bon Scott passed out in a car after a night of heavy drinking.
-He was left there for the night, and he was dead when an acquaintance checked on him in the morning.
-Conspiracy theories about Scott’s death abound, but the official cause of death was listed as “acute alcohol poisoning” and “death by misadventure.”
+14. On 19 February 1980, Scott passed out in a car after a night of heavy drinking.
+He was left there for the night and was dead when an acquaintance checked on him in the morning.
+Conspiracy theories about Scott's death abound, but the official cause of death was listed as "acute alcohol poisoning" and "death by misadventure."

 15. AC/DC didn't wait long to replace Scott with current singer Brian Johnson.
 Although they considered disbanding upon Scott's death, they decided (and Scott's family agreed) that he would have wanted them to go on, building on the fame he helped them gain.
 Their next album, Back in Black, was released just five months after his death.
 In his honor were dedicated two tracks that the hard-living rebel would have appreciated – "Back in Black" and "Hell's Bells."